BRUNOO1545/BRUNOO1545/README.md

       <li>Metro</li>
       <li>Battlefield</li>
     </ul>
-    <h3>I'm currently studying Systems Analyst and Programmer and Teacher degree.
-I'm also working on a new title and building "Bizarre Engine 2" framework for Gamemaker games.</h3>
+    <h3>I'm currently studying Systems Analyst and Programmer, Teacher degree and working on a new game.<br>Creator of Lightning Coffee Games, Bizarre Engine and working on Bizarre Engine 2, a Gamemaker framework for everyone.</h3>
   </div>

   <br>